 I believe that you also get 10% off of your first purchase too!

 Ok, this is shop gets so much of my money.
 Between their gorgeous backdrops and ceramic pieces, omg, everything they have is so beautiful.
-My favorite backdrop of all time is their Reus/Meus, I use it on SO many of my recipes (see below).

 I also have a ton of their ceramic pieces and everything that they have is gorgeous.
 Admittedly, they're a little expensive but it's SO worth it.
 A must visit on my where to buy food photography props.
 I have yet to buy something and didn't like it.